Sahrawis: Languages

-Modern Standard Arabic and the Amazigh language (a standardized version of Moroccan Berber languages) is the official language of the Moroccan administered part of Western Sahara.
+Modern Standard Arabic and the Amazigh language (a standardized version of Moroccan Berber languages) are the official languages of the Moroccan-occupied part of Western Sahara.
 While Standard Arabic is the only official language in Mauritania, Algeria and the Sahrawi Arab Democratic Republic.

 The current Moroccan constitution (adopted in July 2011) mentions, in its 5th article, the Hassaniya language and recommends its preservation as a cultural heritage of Morocco.

 Due to the past colonization of Western Sahara and Cape Juby by Spain, Spanish is spoken as a lingua franca by most of the Sahrawis, especially among the Sahrawi diaspora, with the Sahrawi Press Service, official news service of the Sahrawi Arab Democratic Republic, being available in Spanish since 2001 and the Sahara Film Festival, Western Sahara's only film festival, showing mainly Spanish-language films.

 The refugees

 After the Madrid Accords which transferred administration of the Spanish Sahara to Mauritania and Morocco, and Morocco claimed souvereignty over the territories, dismissing a judgement of the International Court of Justice reaffirming the right of the Sahrawi people to self-determination, from late 1975 an exodus of refugees fled the violence that ensued.
 Substantial numbers ended up in the Polisario Front movement's base areas in the Algerian Sahara, where refugee camps were set up in the Tindouf Province, and a smaller number in camps in Mauritania.
 The camps in Tindouf were named after towns in the Western Sahara (Awserd, Laayoune, Smara and Dakhla).

 As of January 2018, the number of Sahrawi refugees living in the five camps in Tindouf is estimated about 174.000, of whom 125,000 were entitled to food and nutrition assistance by UNHCR and 90,000 individuals regarded "most vulnerable refugees".
 The Moroccan government has contended that the figure is much lower, around 45,000 to 50,000, and that these people are kept in the refugee camps against their will by Polisario.

 Mauritania housed as of 2009 about 26,000 Sahrawi refugees, classified by UNHCR as "people in a refugee-like situation".
 Many of them moved back and forth from the camps in Tindouf, Algeria.

 Additionally, between 3,000 and 12,000 Sahrawis live in Spain, their former colonizer.

 In 2018, thirty Sahrawi refugees died in an air crash of Algerian Air Force Il-76.
 They had been visiting Algiers for various medical and bureaucratic reasons.
 Sahrawis from the refugee camps are regularly provided with free flights in Algerian military transport aircraft.